petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 At the same time, the
 [pace of scientific innovation appears to be slowing](https://doi.org/10.1257/aer.20180338) [1], with many findings failing to replicate
-(validated in an end-to-end sense by re-acquiring and reanalyzing raw data) or even reproduce
+(validated in an end-to-end sense by reacquiring and reanalyzing raw data) or even reproduce
 (obtaining the same results by rerunning the same computational processes on the same input data).